vvaucoul/KronOS/README.md

 --------------------------------

-Kronos is a lightweight Unix-like kernel writen in C and ASM.
+<strong>KronOS</strong> is a lightweight Unix-like kernel writen in C and ASM.
+This is the result of the <strong>KFS</strong> projects of School 42.
+The kernel is currently not finished.
+I will make improvements as I go along

 ### Prerequisites